ssmasood/worldai/README.md

 # worldai

-the Shell was not made by me
+the shell was not made by me